 Concrete can also be used on walls to give a room a modern industrial look.
 It’s an affordable option compared to ceramic tiles and is maintenance-free too.

 In recent years, wooden pallets have gained popularity as an eco-friendly alternative to traditional wood cladding on walls.
-Besides being cost-effective, they come with the advantage of matching classic and contemporary homes alike.
+Besides being cost-effective for a low budget house, they come with the advantage of matching classic and contemporary homes alike.

 In addition to adding warmth to the home’s ambiance, exposed brick does away with the cost of plastering and painting the walls.
 This is also an option while renovating as you can remove the plaster and paint to give your home a rustic feel using open-brick treatment on the walls.